joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/04/arts/design/philadelphia-art-museum-director-dismissed.html

 **Why the 49ers didn't make another deal before the NFL trade deadline**\
-`The 49ers inquired about several big-name pass rushers, but the price was not right for a team that was never all-in on this season.`\
+`The 49ers inquired about several big-name pass rushers, but the price was not right for a team that was never all in on this season.`\
 https://nytimes.com/athletic/6778578/2025/11/04/nfl-trade-deadline-49ers-no-trades/

 **Windy, Wet Weather Hits the West Coast**\